strangehurst/PNML.jl/docs/src/interface.md

 ## Type Hierarchies

-Overview of some type hiearchies:
+Overview of some type hiearchies.

 ```@setup type
 using AbstractTrees, PNML, InteractiveUtils, Markdown